Bielsk Podlaski

 of contents provides access to the complete English

-section, the Hebrew and Yiddish chapters that have been
+and the many Hebrew chapters that have been translated into

-translated into English, and a necrology of over 1,100
+English, as well as a necrology of over 1,100 names.

 - A scan of